Agile manufacturing: what it is and how it works

 Easily track and manage inventory at multiple warehouses and fulfillment centers, consignment inventory with retailers or resellers, and monitor production in your own factories or with outsourced manufacturing partners.

-Integrations with popular e-commerce platforms such as Shopify, WooCommerce, and BigCommerce allows manufacturers to track their inventory and sales separately across different channel, all from one place.
+Integrations with popular e-commerce platforms such as Shopify, WooCommerce, and BigCommerce allow manufacturers to track their inventory and sales separately across different channels, all from one place.

 Katana ERP offers all this and more.
 Are you already juggling inventory between multiple locations and contractors?
-Try Katana’s 14-day free trial and see firsthand how the software can help take your business to the next level.
+Reach out to our sales team to request a demo and see firsthand how the software can help take your business to the next level.

 And until next time, happy inventory tracking.